|The Early History of the Internet|

 The whole basis of the Internet is “packet switching” and this is the reliable communications technique that was supposed to survive a nuclear strike.
 In a non-packet switched network a direct connection is made between the two communicating points.
 This link is used to transmit data directly between the two sites.

 The traditional phone system or POTS – Plain Old Telephone System – works in exactly this way.
 When John wants to phone his friend Jane he dials the number and the old mechanical switches connect the piece of wire in his phone to the wire in John’s phone.
 If Jane decided to pull on the phone cable then, in principle at least, she could yank the phone out of John’s hands!
 Modern digital systems don’t have mechanical switches but they make the same “point to point” type of connection.
 If a nuclear bomb dropped between john and jane and wiped out the wire between the two of them, that would be the end of their communications.
-(Really modern phone networks tend to use packet switching, i.e. they work like the internet does, and this example is rapidly becoming out dated!)
+(Really modern phone networks tend to use packet switching, i.e. they work like the internet does, and this example is really based on the way things were before the internet!)

 In a packet-switched network the data is first formatted into small chunks – or “packets” – and the address of the destination machine is added.
 The packet is then sent onto the network and is picked up by the next machine.
 It is then retransmitted onto another segment of the network and so on.
 The address in the packet is used to route it between the machines on the network so that it eventually reaches its destination – hence “packet switching”.